 Shiawassee County Fair Exhibits - 2014

-The Junior Advisors for 2013 - 2014 have been selected.
-Congratulations and welcome to Dane Sebesta from Corunna and Christian Voorhies from Durand, who were selected from a very strong group of candidates.
+The Junior Advisors for 2014 have been selected.
+Congratulations and welcome to Trevor Copes and Cassandra Weir, who were selected from a very strong group of candidates.
 We are delighted that you will be a part of the Board of Directors and look forward to your insights as youth members of the Board.

 Would you like to rent a space in the Commercial Building in 2014 to advertise your business or market your products?
 Space is currently available and we have started a waiting list - it isn't too early to call.
 Please contact the Fair Office if you have questions.